ksu-is/Flashcard_program/README.md

 update -[X ] did not like code that was in here and found something better online outside of github

--[ ] find out best way to add study mode
+-[X ] find out best way to add study mode

 Actual tasks

--[ ] use online code to help build study mode
+-[X ] use online code to help build study mode

--[ ] periodically test code to make sure that the project doesnt break
+-[X ] periodically test code to make sure that the project doesnt break

--[ ] have beginning code for the study mode by end of the week
+-[X ] have beginning code for the study mode by end of the week

+-[X ] let user add his name into the code

+-[ ] add in an option to either use quiz or study mode

+-[ ] check code to make sure it works

+-[ ] add true or false quiz as well